 An IOrderedEnumerable(TElement) whose elements are sorted in descending order according to a key.

 Usage NoteIn Visual Basic and C#, you can call this method as an instance method on any object of type IEnumerable().
 When you use instance method syntax to call this method, omit the first parameter.
 For more information, see Extension Methods (Visual Basic) or Extension Methods (C# Programming Guide).

 source or keySelector is a null reference (Nothing in Visual Basic).

 This method is implemented by using deferred execution.
 The immediate return value is an object that stores all the information that is required to perform the action.
 The query represented by this method is not executed until the object is enumerated either by calling its GetEnumerator method directly or by using foreach in Visual C# or For Each in Visual Basic.

 To order a sequence by the values of the elements themselves, specify the identity function (x => x in Visual C# or Function(x) x in Visual Basic) for keySelector.

-If comparer is nullptr, the default comparer Default is used to compare keys.
+If comparer is a null reference (Nothing in Visual Basic), the default comparer Default is used to compare keys.